actuallyvee/Geosquad/README.md

 * Rima Murad- [GitHub](https://github.com/Rima-Murad)
 * Victoria Pham- [GitHub](https://github.com/actuallyvee)

-Biggest shoutout to **Dr. Ben Samuel** for both being an _amazing_ professor and our beloved mentor through this project!
+Biggest shoutout to **Dr. Ben Samuel** for both being an _amazing_ professor and our beloved mentor for this project!

 ## **To Run the Project**